 One talented reader shows how the Tokyo rail network really can be a work of art I’m grateful to the people who take the time to write to me about Japan and Ikimasho!
 The majority of the stuff I get these days is from people wanting to know how to become a kindergarten teacher – actually this site ranks #1 if you Google the words Japan and kindergarten.
 Sometimes though, I get mails that are pretty left field and interesting.
 The other day I received a great […]

-Categories: Art Music & Culture, Tokyo Days • Tags: advertising, art, blog, design, ikimasho, japan, japanese, justin egli, map, minimal, otaku, public transport, rail, railway, tokyo, trains, trainspotting, yokohama
+Categories: Art Music & Culture, Daily Life in Tokyo • Tags: advertising, art, blog, design, ikimasho, japan, japanese, justin egli, map, minimal, otaku, public transport, rail, railway, tokyo, trains, trainspotting, yokohama

 Don’t mess with Tengu.
 The Long Red-Nosed Goblin Festival, Tokyo.
 Once a year, the Shimokita Tengu Matsuri – or Long Red-nosed Goblin Festival – takes place about a two-minute walk from my house in Tokyo.
 Along with possibly having the best name for a festival ever, it’s a chance to worship the legendary Tengu (天狗, “heavenly dog”) and take part in a special ritual called Mamemaki – bean-throwing to toss away bad luck from the previous year.
 In 2014 at my kindergarten I was the […]